Learning Disentangled Representation for One-shot Progressive Face Swapping: Introduction

-GANs have been proposed for generating synthetic image samples~\cite{goodfellow2014generative,karras2019style,karras2020analyzing,karras2021alias}.
-They have also been widely explored for face swapping, and outperform traditional methods by generating realistic face images~\cite{nirkin2019fsgan,nitzan2020face,chen2020simswap,zhu2021one}.
-Recently, some open-source projects based on GANs for face swapping have been proposed.
-DeepFake~\cite{DeepFake-url} utilizes GANs to make face swapping widely accessible to the public, and attracted much attention.
-DeepFaceLab~\cite{petrov2020deepfacelab} is another open-source project that provides an easy-to-use pipeline for face swapping.
-In addition to open-source projects, there are some commercial mobile applications for face swapping, such as ZAO and FaceApp.
+Numerous GAN models have been proposed for generating synthetic image samples~\cite{goodfellow2014generative,karras2019style,karras2020analyzing,karras2021alias}.
+These models have also been widely explored for face swapping and perform well against existing methods by generating realistic face images~\cite{nirkin2019fsgan,nitzan2020face,chen2020simswap,zhu2021one}.
+Several open-source projects based on GANs for face swapping have recently been proposed.
+DeepFake~\cite{DeepFake-url} utilizes GANs to make face swapping widely accessible to the public and attracted much attention.
+DeepFaceLab~\cite{petrov2020deepfacelab} is another open-source project providing an easy-to-use pipeline for face swapping.
+In addition, some commercial mobile applications for face swapping, such as ZAO and FaceApp, have been developed.

-While these methods achieve remarkable results on face swapping, there are still some challenges.
-First, to enable realistic face swapping, the existing methods usually require many images from the same identity for appearance modeling.
+While significant advances have been made for face swapping, numerous challenges remain.
+First, to enable realistic face swapping, existing methods usually require many images from the same identity for appearance modeling.
 One drawback of these methods is that they have poor generalization ability and are difficult to adapt to arbitrary faces.
 Second, it is difficult to completely disentangle the identity information from the attribute information, which leads to less controllability of the swapped faces.
 Furthermore, semantic information is exploited in a limited way in previous methods.
 As a result, a large number of images must be leveraged to train an attention-based model or a refinement model for face swapping.
-Considering the above context, in this paper, we focus on a challenging task, one-shot face swapping, in which we are given only one face image each from the source and target identities in both training and testing.
-We present a simple yet efficient method, namely, FaceSwapper, for one-shot face swapping.
-FaceSwapper has a strong generalization ability and can adapt to arbitrary faces.
+Considering the above context, we focus on a challenging task, one-shot face swapping, in which we are given only one face image each from the source and target identities in both training and testing.
+We present a simple yet efficient method, FaceSwapper, for one-shot face swapping.
+FaceSwapper generalizes and adapts to arbitrary faces well.
 Figure~\ref{fig:framework} shows an overview of FaceSwapper.
-The contributions of this work can be summarized as follows.